 SIRCET’s mission is to “pursue projects that will enhance both our community and environment”.

-The Environment Centre is centrally located in the Halfmoon Bay township.
+Our Rakiura Environment Centre is centrally located in the Halfmoon Bay township.
 It is the first point of call for visitors to the island who want to know more about the local environment and about SIRCET’s projects.
 A great interactive and learning facility that appeals to people of all ages.
-Visitors can follow the progress of our Sponsor-a-Hectare (SaH) program on the SaH map.
+Visitors can follow the progress of our Sponsor-a-Hectare program on the Sponsor a Hectare map.